heygrady/redux-selectors/README.md

 Reselect advises that the selector configuration should preferably [come from `props` or `state`](https://github.com/reactjs/reselect/blob/master/README.md#q-how-do-i-create-a-selector-that-takes-an-argument).
 However, inevitably you need to configure selectors to make them more reusable.

-There are many ways to create configurable selectors, you might enjoy reading more about creating [selectors with args](/docs/usage/selectors-with-args.md).
+There are many ways to create configurable selectors, you might enjoy reading more about creating [configurable selectors](/docs/usage/configurable-selectors.md).

 ```js
 import { createSelector, withArgs } from '@comfy/redux-selectors'